-Based out of Azambuja, about forty-five minutes north of Lisbon, is the stud farm that serves as the starting point for the Secrets of Ribatejo and the Traditions and Culture itineraries.
+Based out of Azambuja, about forty-five minutes north of Lisbon, is the stud farm that serves as the starting point for the Traditions and Culture itineraries.
 Although there were no trips scheduled for the time I was visiting, I got to see many of the trips’ destinations and spend some time at the farm.

 The purebred Lusitanos are bred and trained for competitive dressage and I enjoyed wandering down the stall aisles visiting the beautiful stallions and watching the trainers at their impressive work.
 I even got to ride one of these stallions as I sampled a dressage lesson.
 The horses used for the treks are all pure Lusitano mares, most bred at the farm with basic dressage skills.
 I rode a lovely mare called “Divulgadora” who was very easy to ride and responsive to the aids.
 On the trail I was especially impressed with the tack, which was all of excellent quality.
 I had never seen the type of saddle I rode in, in a dressage style, but with a wonderful padded seat designed for the trail which was very comfortable.
 Divulgadora confidently carried me through the vineyard and forest that surrounds the farm, with beautiful views of the countryside.
 Edgar, my guide, greeted a man in the vineyard, explaining to me that it was his cousin; Edgar had grown up there and had ridden through the land since he was young.
 These sorts of authentic connections to the local culture are often purposeful and unique part of these trips.